-Spring break means more sun exposure than you've had in months — and your skin is about to pay for it if you're not prepared.
+Any time you're going to be in the sun for an extended stretch (a vacation, a beach day, a hike, a summer afternoon outside) is more UV exposure than you've had in months, and your skin is about to pay for it if you're not prepared.
 UV radiation is the single biggest driver of visible skin aging, responsible for up to 90% of the fine lines, hyperpigmentation, and loss of elasticity that develop over time.
 Not stress.
 Not diet.
 Not genetics.
 Sun exposure.

-This guide covers what you need to know before you go — and the products worth actually packing.
+This guide covers what you need to know, and the products worth using whenever you're going to be in the sun.

 Why SPF is your most important anti-aging tool